jgsantiagojr/FinalSoftDes/README.md

 But to wet your whistle a bit, here are some testimonials from the crew about what they are most excited/proud of and a little teaser trailer, including a how-its-made doc.

+Hi I'm Jamie, and I can't wait for you all to play this game.
+I'm really excited about the plot, and aethestics that Mason put together.
+I hope you guys enjoy it!